The microbes and nerves in your body work together like musicians in an orchestra. They play a big role in the health of your mind and body.

 One study found that children infected with Giardia and Ascaris parasites had an unfavorable shift in their gut microbiota.
 Some scientists suspect that parasitic disruption of kids’ gut microbiota may harm their brain function and behavior.
 More research in this area is needed.
 (43, 47)

-Viruses can interact with your genes, including those involved in inflammatory bowel diseases.
-Animal research suggests that some viruses promote the expression of genes related to Crohn’s disease and ulcerative colitis.
+Dangerous pathogens can interact with your genes, including those involved in inflammatory bowel diseases.
+Animal research suggests that some pathogens promote the expression of genes related to Crohn’s disease and ulcerative colitis.
 Those are the two main types of inflammatory bowel disease.
 (48, 49)

 Inflammatory bowel diseases are marked by increased intestinal permeability or leaky gut.
-If your gut barrier isn’t working well, that gives viruses a route to your brain.
+If your gut barrier isn’t working well, that gives harmful pathogens a route to your brain.
 (50)

-Also, the inflammatory products of viruses may contribute to brain disorders like Alzheimer’s disease.
+Also, the inflammatory products of dangerous pathogens may contribute to brain disorders like Alzheimer’s disease.
 This could be especially true as you get older.
 Your blood-brain barrier weakens with age.
 So, inflammatory compounds have easier access to your brain.
 (51)

-Scientists have found viruses in regions of the brain affected by dementia or memory loss.
-For example, herpes simplex virus 1 has been linked with Alzheimer’s disease.
+Scientists have found certain pathogens in regions of the brain affected by dementia or memory loss.
+For example, herpes has been linked with Alzheimer’s disease.
 (3)

 Low-fiber, high-sugar diet